-Opportunities at First City Art Center offer the chance to become an integral part of our work as a unique organization dedicated to community-minded arts and culture.
+Opportunities at First City Art Center offer the chance to become an integral part of our organization, dedicated to community-minded visual arts and culture.

 FCAC currently has opportunities available for the following:

 The Ceramics internship is a 6-month position that provides emerging clay artists with professional experience in an active, public-access studio.
 Working under the supervision of the Ceramics Studio Manager and Ceramics Instructors, the intern gains an in-depth understanding of maintenance and operation of a variety of ceramics equipment, assisting in recycling clay, mixing glazes, firing kilns and working with clay artists of all levels.
-Interns can expect to work up to 20 hours per week and should expect to lift up to 50 pounds in their regular duties.
+Interns will work 15- 20 hours per week and should expect to lift up to 50 pounds in their regular duties.
 A monthly stipend and studio access are provided.
-Internship terms run from January 1-June 30, July 1-December 31.
+Internship terms run from February 1-July 31, August 1-January 30th.

 Post-BFA Glass Internship – NEXT POSITION AVAILABLE to begin on August 1st, 2019